Department of Science and Mathematics

 - Vivian E. Turner, Assistant Professor of Science and Mathematics

 The GEO Natural Science Field Study provides an opportunity to fulfill a general education lab/science class requirement in an experiential, hands-on manner.
-In 2015, students will visit points of interest in Colorado and Utah.
-The “classroom” will include: Great Sand Dunes National Park, Canyonlands National Park, Rocky Mountain National Park, as well as many other amazing places.
+In 2017, students visited Sunset Crater Volcano and Grand Canyon National Park in AZ, Zion National Park and Arches National Park in Utah, and Rocky Mountain National Park in Colorado among other stops.

 BIO 1014 Biological Science I with Lab

 Cellular structure and function, cell division and reproduction, genetics, metabolism and development.
 For beginning majors.
 Includes a laboratory component.
 Course fee.

 BIO 1024 Biological Science II with Lab

 Plant and animal anatomy and physiology, ecology, and evolution.
 Includes laboratory component.
 Course fee.